 While hibernating, bears enter a state of reduced body temperature, pulse rate, and respiration that conserves energy, but their "sleep" is not a deep one.
 Black bears leave the den periodically and continue to try to find food through winter.

 WATCH FOR BEAR CROSSING ROADS!!

-Bear are traveling out of their normal areas to search for food.
+Bear are traveling out of their normal areas to search for food due to prior years of drought.
 Many have been hit and killed by vehicles.
 It can be difficult to see black bear at night.
 Slow down for wildlife!